University of Wisconsin–Madison

-Welcome to the University Digital Accessibility Initiative Hub!
+Welcome to the University Digital Accessibility Hub

 Digital accessibility is the practice of making digital documents, emails, and web content easy for users to access, understand, and navigate.
 This digital accessibility website is your go-to source for what to know, what to do, and where to find help as you create accessible digital content.